MaximDostra/Game-Change/README.md

 # Game-Change
-System that allows users to trade games.
+My Java project Based on Java GUI A Project which allows users to trade games, The project is Build is based on Layered architecture and is connected to mongoDB.